jl908069/GUMsley_Sum/mdata/GUM_conversation_risk.md

 JENNIFER:	Oh fuck .
 Oh.
 Who's this guy?

-DAN:	Player six?
+DAN:	Player six.

 JENNIFER:	    Yakutsk.
 	Look at that.
 	See if I have any cards.
 Oh, I got a set.

-JENNIFER:	You know what I think,
+	You know what I think,
 	I think the first time that it does the card mode,
 	It takes a long time.

 DAN: Yeah.
 	 Yeah.